1 9 6 2 – 1 9 6 4 (UK)

 The format of the show was simple, rigid enough to keep it all together, flexible enough to let items lengthen or shorten or disappear altogether, depending on time.

-Millicent Martin (pictured at right), the only permanent female member of the team, would sing the title song with a new set of lyrics each week relating to the news of the past few days, then David Frost, as host, would introduce the proceedings and act as link man between the items and often appearing throughout in sketches or giving monologues.
+Millicent Martin (pictured below right), the only permanent female member of the team, would sing the title song with a new set of lyrics each week relating to the news of the past few days, then David Frost, as host, would introduce the proceedings and act as link man between the items and often appearing throughout in sketches or giving monologues.

 Originally John Bird was to have been the host but declined.
 Sherrin saw Frost at a club, doing an act where he gave a press conference as Harold Macmillan and offered him the role of co-host with Brian Redhead who dropped out after doing the unaired pilot.